MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-J-West-Coast-Groundfish-Electronic-Monitoring-Program/section-660.603.md

 (v) Any other information that would improve the quality and effectiveness of data collection on the vessel.

-(5) On behalf of vessels with which it has a contract (see § 660.604(k)), the EM service provider must submit to NMFS EM summary reports, including discard estimates, fishing activity information, and meta data (*e.g.,* image quality, reviewer name), and incident reports of compliance issues according to a NMFS-accepted EM Service Plan, which is required under § 660.603(b)(1)(vii), and as described in the EM Program Manual or other written and oral instructions provided by the EM Program, such that the EM program achieves its purpose as defined at § 660.600(b).
+(5) *Submission of data and reports.* On behalf of vessels with which it has a contract (see § 660.604(k)), the EM service provider must submit to NMFS logbook data, EM summary reports, including discard estimates, fishing activity information, and meta data (*e.g.,* image quality, reviewer name), and incident reports of compliance issues according to a NMFS-accepted EM Service Plan, which is required under paragraph (b)(1)(vii) of this section, and as described in the EM Program Manual or other written and oral instructions provided by the EM program, such that the EM program achieves its purpose as defined at § 660.600(b).
+Logbook data must be submitted to NMFS within two business days of receipt from the vessel operator.
+EM summary reports must be submitted within three weeks of the date the EM data was received by the EM service provider from the vessel operator.
 If NMFS determines that the information does not meet these standards, NMFS may require the EM service provider to correct and resubmit the datasets and reports.

-(6) *Retention of records.* Following an EM trip, the EM service provider must maintain all of a vessel's EM data and other records specified in this section, or used in the preparation of records or reports specified in this section or corrections to these reports, for a period of not less than three years after the date of landing for that trip.
+(6) *Retention of records.* Following an EM trip, the EM service provider must maintain all of a vessel's EM data and other records specified in this section, or used in the preparation of records or reports specified in this section or corrections to these reports.
+The EM service provider must maintain EM data for a period of not less than 12 months after NMFS has completed its determination of the total base year IFQ catch for all vessels for end-of-year account reconciliation (*i.e.,* base year is the year in which the EM trip was taken).
+NMFS will issue a public notice when end-of-the-year account reconciliation has been completed, on or about March 1 of each year.
+The EM service provider must maintain summary EM data and other records for a period of not less than three years after the date of landing for that trip.
 EM data and other records must be stored such that the integrity and security of the records is maintained for the duration of the retention period.
 The EM service provider must produce EM data and other records immediately upon request by NMFS or an authorized officer.

 (n) *Data integrity and security.* The EM service provider must ensure the integrity and security of vessels' EM data and other records specified in this section.
 The EM service provider and its employees: